ThePhoenixMC/PhoenixNukkit/README.md

 ```
 ./mvnw clean install
 ```
-You can find the compiled JAR files in `PhoenixForNukkit/target` directory.
+You can find the compiled JAR files in `PhoenixNukkit/target` directory.

 # Running

-After building the project, drop `PhoenixForNukkit-x.x.x-x-x.x-x.jar' to your server's plugin directory, and then restart your server.
+After building the project, drop `PhoenixNukkit-x.x.x-x-x.x-x.jar' to your server's plugin directory, and then restart your server.

 -  You can put your Phoenix Module to 'modules' directory.
 - The configuration files of the modules is under 'config' directory.